Supernova: Observation history

-Early discoveries
+Early observations

-The earliest record of a possible supernova, known as HB9, was likely viewed by an unknown prehistoric people of the Indian subcontinent and recorded on a rock carving in the Burzahama region of Kashmir, dated to 4500±1000 BC.
-Later, SN 185 was documented by Chinese astronomers in 185 AD.
-The brightest recorded supernova was SN 1006, which was observed in AD 1006 in the constellation of Lupus.
+A rock carving in the Burzahama region of Kashmir, dated to 4500±1000 BC showing what might be nova HB9 is the earliest of many claimed but unverifiable records of supernovae by prehistoric people.
+The first widely recorded supernova was SN 1006, observed in AD 1006 in the constellation of Lupus.
 This event was described by observers in China, Japan, Iraq, Egypt and Europe.

-The widely observed supernova SN 1054 produced the Crab Nebula.
+The supernova SN 1054, which produced the Crab Nebula, was recorded by Chinese astronomers in AD 1054.
 Supernovae SN 1572 and SN 1604, the latest Milky Way supernovae to be observed with the naked eye, had a notable influence on the development of astronomy in Europe because they were used to argue against the Aristotelian idea that the universe beyond the Moon and planets was static and unchanging.
 Johannes Kepler began observing SN 1604 at its peak on 17 October 1604, and continued to make estimates of its brightness until it faded from naked eye view a year later.
 It was the second supernova to be observed in a generation, after Tycho Brahe observed SN 1572 in Cassiopeia.

 There is some evidence that the youngest known supernova in our galaxy, G1.9+0.3, occurred in the late 19th century, considerably more recently than Cassiopeia A from around 1680.
 Neither was noted at the time.
 In the case of G1.9+0.3, high extinction from dust along the plane of the galactic disk could have dimmed the event sufficiently for it to go unnoticed.
 The situation for Cassiopeia A is less clear; infrared light echoes have been detected showing that it was not in a region of especially high extinction.

 The Crab Nebula is a pulsar wind nebula associated with the 1054 supernova.

 A 1414 text cites a 1055 report: since "the baleful star appeared, a full year has passed and until now its brilliance has not faded".